101 Things to do in Bournemouth – Tower Park

 There’s so much to see and do in and around Bournemouth on a warm, sunny day.
 But when it’s cold, wet and windy, less so.
 One place with plenty of indoor activities on offer is Tower Park.
 Situated around 5 miles north west of Bournemouth, this entertainment complex was, according to Wikipedia, ‘one of the first leisure complexes of its kind in Europe when it opened in 1989’.
 Translation; ‘has seen better days‘?

 There are a number of different Entertainment Venues across the complex catering for both kids and adults, plus various Food Outlets.
-To be honest, in my opinion, it’s a rather depressing conglomeration of concrete.
+To be honest, I don’t go there very often as I find it a rather depressing conglomeration of concrete.

-However, hopefully this is about to change as a £2.5 million regeneration project is now underway, due to complete in spring 2025.
-This will see new landscaping, walkways, seating and LED lighting.
-Note: In the interim, there are various holes and bollards and the place looks even more depressing.
+However, hopefully this is about to change courtesy of a £2.5 million regeneration project, which includes new landscaping, walkways, seating and LED lighting.

 How to get to Tower Park